CasparCG/server/README.md

 ### Linux

- - Ubuntu 22.04 or 24.04 are recommended
+ - Ubuntu 24.04 is recommended
- - Other distributions and releases will work but have not been tested
+ - Other distributions and releases will work but you will need to compile it yourself and have not been tested

 Getting Started
 ---------------